-- Is the card correctly connected to the PC using a crossover cable or correctly connected to an Ethernet hub using a straight cable?
-Is the PC on the same subnet as the card?
-See page 4 for networking information. - Does the card already have an IP address?
-If you want to change the IP address, follow the instructions on page 17.

-- Has the internal Boot to Kernel/Loader jumper been removed?
+- Is the card correctly connected to the PC?
+If the network has a DHCP server, then connect the M4SENET-100 directly to the PC with a crossover cable; otherwise, connect the M4SENET-100 to the network with a straight-through Ethernet cable. - Is the PC's network adapter on the same network as the card?
+See page 4 and page 10 for networking information. - Does the card already have an IP address?
+If you want to change the IP address, follow the instructions on page 17. - Has the internal Boot to Kernel/Loader jumper been removed?
 If so, you must put it back in so the card boots to the kernel.
-See page 17 for more information on internal jumpers. - Does the PC have firewall software that blocks network broadcasts?
-If so, disable the software. - 3.
+See page 16 for more information on internal jumpers. - Does the PC have firewall software that blocks network broadcasts?
+If so, temporarily disable the firewall. - 4.
 Double-click the MAC address of the card in the list.